BWedeen/Portfolio/README.md

 # Personal Portfolio
 This is the code for my personal portfolio.
-I built this project to showcase my love for developing software and cool UI/UX.
+I built this project to showcase my passion for developing software and cool UI/UX.

 # ![appPreview](appPreview.png)